CoVPN/correlates_reporting2/CODING_FOR_REPRODUCIBILITY.md

 # Coding for Reproducibility

+1.	**Portability**.
-1. Portability.
-Avoid using absolute paths because they will break if someone else downloads the code and tries to run it.
-For example,
+    -   Avoid using absolute paths because they will break if someone else downloads the code and tries to run it.
+    -	If the code sources a utility functions file, make sure that file is part of the code base, either at the project level or at the module level.
-    -	If the code writes results to subdirectories, make sure the subdirectories exist by including a command like the following in R scripts:
+  	-	If the code writes results to subdirectories, make sure the subdirectories exist through code.
+For example, the following command creates a folder named 'output' in the current directory (nothing happens if the folder already exists).
+The recursive option is needed if the path is more than one level deep.
     ```
     dir.create("output", showWarnings = FALSE, recursive=TRUE)
     ```
-    The command creates a folder named 'output' in the current directory (nothing happens if the folder already exists).
-The recursive option is needed if the path is more than one level deep.
-    -	If the code reads a utility functions file, make sure the file is part of the code base, either at the project level or at the module level.
-2. Use the package renv to manage R system and package versions.
+3. Use the package **renv** to manage R system and package versions.
 See the section below for details.
-3. Running reports.
+4.	**Running** reports.
 There are several options:
     -	If there are only a few Rmd files to be rendered, an Rscript call is sufficient.
 This often happens at the project level, e.g., https://github.com/CoVPN/correlates_reporting2/blob/master/cor_threshold/sanofi_stage2/README.md.
     -	Use a Makefile or a bash script to run analyses and generate reports.
 This often happens at the module level, e.g., https://github.com/CoVPN/correlates_reporting2/blob/master/cor_coxph/Makefile
     -	If high performance cluster/slurm is used and there are dependencies between steps, multiple scripts may be needed, e.g., https://github.com/CoVPN/correlates_reporting2/blob/master/cop_exposureproximal/ensemble_severe_correlates/README.md
-4. Expect every project-level or module-level readme to have a Reproducibility section.
+5. Every project- or module-level README.md should have a **Reproducibility section**.
     -	Project-level example: https://github.com/CoVPN/correlates_reporting2/blob/master/cor_threshold/sanofi_stage2/README.md
     -	Module-level example: https://github.com/CoVPN/correlates_reporting2/blob/master/cor_coxph/README.md
-5. At the end of the Rmd, add the following to show the code commit and file name (replace ANALYSIS_READY_DATA_FILE_NAME with your file name):
+6. Including an **appendix** at the end of the report Rmd to show the code commit and file name (ANALYSIS_READY_DATA_FILE_NAME should be replaced with your file name):
     ````
     # Appendix
     ```{r, echo = FALSE, message = FALSE, warning = FALSE, results='asis'}